jiang719/road-network-predictability/README.md

-## Quantifying spatial homogeneity of urban road networks via graph neural networks
+## Urban road network homogeneity reveals maturity and inheritance of cities

-A graph neural network computing the spatial homogeneity index of an urban road network(URN)
+A graph neural network computing the intra-city and inter-city network homogeneity of an urban road network(URN)

 ## Introduction

-* Spatial homogeneity of a URN measures the similarity of "network style" between the partial network and the whole network.
+* The network homogeneity of URNs measures the similarity of intersection connectition styles between the partial network and the whole network.
-It quantifies both the local and global structural properties of the URN, and has promising employments in congestion analysis, network optimization, geodatabase refinement, and urban transfer learning.
+It captures the multi-hop node neighborhood relationships, and has promising applications in urban science, network science, and urban computing.
-* This GitHub repository discusses a user-friendly approach to compute spatial homogeneity for URN worldwide.
+* This GitHub repository discusses a user-friendly approach to compute the network homogeneity of URNs worldwide.
-* URN classification, URN SNDi calculation, social-economic factor relation analysis, intercity homogeneity analysis are also attached.
+* URN classification, URN SNDi calculation, social-economic factor relation analysis, inter-city homogeneity analysis are also attached.

 ## Publication

-**Quantifying spatial homogeneity of urban road networks via graph neural networks.**
-*Jiawei Xue, Nan Jiang, Senwei Liang, Qiyuan Pang, Satish V Ukkusuri, Jianzhu Ma*, 2020.
+**Urban road network homogeneity reveals maturity and inheritance of cities** *Jiawei Xue, Nan Jiang, Senwei Liang, Qiyuan Pang, Takahiro Yabe, Satish V Ukkusuri, Jianzhu Ma*, 2021.

 ## Requirements
 * Window System